designhumanai/design-human-ai/docs/dhaie_philosophy.en.md

 **Second-order cybernetics** – study of processes of observing observation.
 In practical sense: creating systems that can analyze and modify their own decision-making processes.

-**Micro-strategies** – formal structures organizing an individual's thought processes, manifesting independently of content.
+**Micro-strategies** – formalized, individual patterns of **attention**, thinking, and problem-solving, manifesting independently of specific content or domain.
 For example, a characteristic sequence: problem → historical context → ironic reconceptualization → practical solution.

 **Structural coupling** – a process of mutual change of systems through interaction.
 Human and AI do not simply exchange information, but mutually transform each other.